JoshuaKGoldberg/emoji-blast/README.md

 });
 ```

-Allowing any of the several wonderful heart emojis for each emoji within a blast:
+Allowing any of several wonderful heart emojis for each emoji within a blast:

 ```javascript
 emojisplosions({